pybalt/TP-0-CaC/README.md

-# TP-0-CaC
+# First Project
-This is the TP N0 of the Codo a Codo 4.0 course.
+This repo contains the first project of the Codo a Codo 4.0 course.
+We are going to do a computers store.